camunda/dmn-scala/standalone-engine/README.md

-# DMN engine - REST
+# DMN engine - Standalone

-A standalone DMN engine with a REST endpoint.
+A standalone DMN engine without any external API.
+This is a base for other applications

 ## How to use it?